-The most recent printable, electronic version of the Notice of Procedural Safeguards is available in both English and Spanish on the Region 18 Education Service Center's Legal Framework for the Child-Centered Special Education Process website here.
-Moreover, the Special Education Information Center (SPEDTex) has translated the Notice of Procedural Safeguards into several languages, which are available for download from their website here, including: English, Spanish, Arabic, Bengali, Burmese, Chinese, Farsi, French, German, Gujarati, Hindi, Japanese, Khmer, Korean, Kurdish, Laotian, Nepali, Portuguese, Russian, Swahili, Somali, Tagalog, Urdu, and Vietnamese.
+The most recent printable, electronic version of the Notice of Procedural Safeguards is available in both English and Spanish on the Region 18 Education Service Center's Legal Framework for the Child-Centered Special Education Process website here. has Translated versions of the Notice of Procedural Safeguards in several languages are also available on this website.